SerNet/verinice/README.md

 `sernet.verinice.releng.client.product/target/products/`.
 Artifacts for the following platforms will be produced:

-* Linux GTK 32 and 64 bit
+* Linux GTK 64 bit
 * Windows 32 and 64 bit
 * Mac OS X 64 bit

 If you want to pack a JRE into the build, you can copy the JRE to

 sernet.verinice.extraresources.feature/linux/jre
-sernet.verinice.extraresources.feature/linux32/jre
 sernet.verinice.extraresources.feature/windows/jre
 sernet.verinice.extraresources.feature/windows32/jre
 sernet.verinice.extraresources.feature/macos/jre